Skip to content

 @pydantic/logfire-browser configures OpenTelemetry browser tracing and re-exports the manual logfire API for client-side spans and logs.

 Browser telemetry must be sent through your own backend proxy.
-Do not put a Logfire write token in browser code.
+Do not put a Logfire write token in browser code, and do not configure browser code to send directly to https://logfire-api.pydantic.dev/v1/traces.
+Requests from arbitrary browser origins are blocked by CORS, and adding an Authorization header in client code would expose the write token.

 Install